 On its own, the BINF major does not satisfy pre-med/pre-pharm/pre-dent requirements.

-Students wishing to switch to the 2010 BINF curriculum from the previous curriculum should contact their advisor as soon as possible.
+Students wishing to switch to the current BINF curriculum (beginning Fall 2022) should contact their advisor as soon as possible.
+Students should always refer to the Undergraduate Catalog and their Degree Audit for a full list of their degree requirements.

 Legacy degree program (for pre-Fall 2010 students)